 A container for dump items.
-The lists for dump items is depends on the type Note: abstract class level
+The lists for dump items is depends on the type Note: abstract class

-(some control object (Dynamics or Optimizer)) aka the host.
-Object that generates the data that is dumped and is host to this dump object. lir (str) directory where files (if any) will be written out the path and be relative or absolute us ~/ to specify user home directory Note: files are only written when write_to_file is True of writeout is called explicitly Defaults to ~/.qtrl_dump ilebool) When set True data and summaries (as configured) will be written interactively to file during the processing Set during instantiation by the host based on its dump_to_file attrib (str) Default file extension for any file names that are auto generated fname_base(str) First part of any auto generated file names.
-This is usually overridden in the subclass ntacyl) If True a summary is recorded each time a new item is added to the the dump.
-Default is True (str) delimiter for the summary file. default is a space (str) delimiter for the data files (arrays saved to file). default is a space (str) File path for summary file.
+- parent [some control object (Dynamics or Optimizer)] aka the host.
+Object that generates the data that is dumped and is host to this dump object. - dump\dir [str] directory where files (if any) will be written out the path and be relative or absolute use ~/ to specify user home directory Note: files are only written when write\to\file is True of writeout is called explicitly Defaults to ~/.qtrl\dump - level [string] The level of data dumping that will occur SUMMARY: A summary will be recorded FULL: All possible dumping CUSTOM: Some customised level of dumping When first set to CUSTOM this is equivalent to SUMMARY. - write\to\file [bool] When set True data and summaries (as configured) will be written interactively to file during the processing Set during instantiation by the host based on its dump\to\file attrib - dump\file\ext [str] Default file extension for any file names that are auto generated - fname\base [str] First part of any auto generated file names.
+This is usually overridden in the subclass - dump\summary [bool] If True a summary is recorded each time a new item is added to the the dump.
+Default is True - summary\sep [str] delimiter for the summary file. default is a space - data\sep [str] delimiter for the data files (arrays saved to file). default is a space - summary\file [str] File path for summary file.
 Automatically generated.
 Can be set specifically create\dump\dir()